ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 As he looked at Wèi WúXiàn, Lán WàngJī’s eyes became lustful.
 He then curbed his desire, leaned his forehead on Wèi WúXiàn’s, and said, “Xiōng-zhǎng, right now, it’s not appropriate for you to come in.”

 As he noticed that Wèi WúXiàn was shocked by what he just said, with his head, Lán WàngJī gestured for him to look in the direction of the screen divider.
-And when he did, Wèi WúXiàn could not believe in his eyes how messy it was.
+And when he did, Wèi WúXiàn could not believe his eyes how messy it was.

 If Lán XīChén came in and saw this mess, they would be too embarrassed to face him.
 Wèi WúXiàn quickly composed himself and said, “Sorry, Dà-gē, could you please wait a moment?”

 Lán XīChén replied, "No problem, I’ll wait."
 He then went and stood in the grassland opposite Jingshi.

-Not far away, many white rabbits huddled close and grazed on the grass, and since they were familiar with Lán XīChén, they were not afraid, even two of them came over to his feet.
+Not far away, many white rabbits huddled close and grazed on the grass, and since they were familiar with Lán XīChén, they were not afraid; two of them even came over to his feet.

-That brought a smile on his face.
+That brought a smile to his face.
 Lán XīChén picked one up and stroked it gently on the back.

 At that moment, the rustle of clothes coming from the room reached his ear.
 As a gentleman, he knew that he shouldn’t listen to whatever happened inside Jingshi.
 So, he moved farther away.